valeriangalliat/blog/2021/07/search-static-blog-github-api.md

 In reality, I want to search not only blog posts, but also pages.
 Pages don't have a date for me to sort with, and are not listed in `posts.html` so I can't find their title instantly.
+Also [some of my titles](../../2019/03/macos-high-sierra-msi-h110m-pro-d-skylake-nvidia-pascal.html) include a `<small>` element, so it's something to take into account.

 In [the real code][source-code], I have to do a couple more things for this to work.